-As long as your gadget's storage space allows it, you can hoard your favorite Netflix originals such as "Stranger Things," "Narcos," "Black Mirror" or "Defenders" and a growing selection of movies.
+As long as your gadget’s storage space allows it, you can hoard your favorite Netflix originals such as “Stranger Things,” “Narcos,” “Black Mirror” or “Altered Carbon” and a growing selection of movies.

 In this age of mobile streaming, why does this matter, again?
 Well, it will be a most convenient feature to use on that long commute or road trips where mobile connections are irregular and unreliable or if you have limited data caps.

-Parents will surely appreciate this feature too.
-Just download the old reliable shows that your kids enjoy and they will always be available for viewing regardless of the data connection quality.
+Parents will surely appreciate this feature, as well.
+Just download the old reliable shows that your kids enjoy and they will always be available for viewing regardless of the data connection quality and limits.

 How to download Netflix shows and movies on iOS and Android

-You can check your content's Download progress by going to the My Downloads section.
+5. You can check your content’s Download progress by going back to the Downloads section.

-There are two video quality settings you can choose from: "Standard," which uses a slightly lower resolution, and less storage space so it downloads faster, and the "Higher" setting, which has better quality but takes more space and downloads longer.
+There are two video quality settings you can choose from: “Standard,” which uses a slightly lower resolution, and less storage space so it downloads faster, and the “Higher” setting, which has better quality but takes more space and longer to download.

 Other download options you can tweak under App Settings are “Wi-Fi Only” downloads, which will prevent you from downloading on your cellular data connection.
 It’s an important setting to review, especially if you have a mobile data cap.